 - Some tableware, particularly folk terra cotta plates and bowls from Latin America, may contain high levels of lead that can leach into food.

-No safe level of lead exposure in children has been identified.
+There is no safe level of lead exposure in children.

 Exposure to lead can seriously harm a child’s health and cause well-documented adverse effects such as: